 For simplicity, the best way to review documents stored on the device is to connect it to a PC or laptop.
 To connect the Chameleon 20 to a PC, insert the provided USB C cable into the Chameleon and the USB A to the PC/laptop.
 On connecting the Chameleon to the PC/LAPTOP it will automatically create a media storage under “My computer”.

 If I create a new document in the editor, what file format is it using?

 When creating a new file in the editor it is creating a .TXT file.
 This also is the case if you edit a file that was a .DOC, or .DOCX file.
 When saved on your device, it will be saved as a .TXT file.

 Can I use the Mantis as an external drive with a Mac?

 Yes, to use the Mantis as an external drive with a Mac, download the “Files for Mac External Drive” zipped folder.
-Inside find the PKG File and DMG file.
-Install both, accept all permissions, and then reboot your Mac.
-Now it will recognize the braille display as an external drive.
+Follow the instructions inside that folder to start using your Mantis as an external drive with your Mac.